Hi, I'm Shane Melaugh

 I apply this philosophy to everything I do in life, whether it be martial arts or public speaking and it has served me well.

 What is ActiveGrowth About?

 The foundation of any serious online business is a product or a service.
-ActiveGrowth is about everything you need to create (and sell) amazing products, services or memberships.
+ActiveGrowth is about everything you need to create (and sell) valuable products & to build an audience of true fans.

 Least Likely to Succeed: My Story

 You know how you read about all these entrepreneurial types who started their own car washing business at the age of 5 and were already doing better than most adults by the time they hit adolescence?
 The kinds of people who just seem to have entrepreneurship running through their very veins?